material-components/material-components-web/packages/mdc-ripple/README.md

 Mixin | Description
 --- | ---
 `mdc-states-base-color($color)` | Mandatory.
-Sets up base state styles using the provided color `mdc-states-hover-opacity($opacity)` | Mandatory.
-Adds styles for hover state using the provided opacity `mdc-states-focus-opacity($opacity, $has-nested-focusable-element)` | Mandatory.
-Adds styles for focus state using the provided opacity
+Sets up base state styles using the provided color `mdc-states-opacities($opacity-map, $has-nested-focusable-element)` | Sets the opacity of the ripple in any of the `hover`, `focus`, or `press` states.
+The `opacity-map` can specify one or more of these states as keys.
+States not specified in the map resort to default opacity values.
-`mdc-states-press-opacity($opacity)` | Mandatory.
-Adds styles for press state using the provided opacity

 > _NOTE_: `$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) inside the root element.